The “Di-no-saur” moment

 At 14 months old, my son said “dinosaur”.
 He picked up his new toy dinosaur, pointed at it and looked up at me and my husband.
 We told him it was called a dinosaur.

 Sure enough, he repeated with correct pronunciation “dinosaur”.
 First try didn’t even skip a beat.
-This is also coming from a kid that has trouble pronouncing one syllable 3 letter words but he busts out a dinosaur on the first try.
+This is also coming from a kid that can’t yet pronounce one syllable 3 letter words (like most kids his age), but he busts out a dinosaur on the first try.
 Good thing I wasn’t wasting time comparing him to other, more talkative kids his age.
 Okay, I was totally guilty of doing that.
 Needless to say we were so proud.
 Our genuine support and encouragement made our new toddler blush with love.

 No two kids are the same.
 Is it wrong to compare kids?
 I say yes and no. It depends on the intention.

 I mean, come on.
 It’s human nature to compare and contrast.
 Don’t get me wrong, just pointing out what’s different is one thing.
 I’m referring to the type of comparison that shows a preference for one thing over the other.

 That will happen if you meant to or not so you really just shouldn’t do it.
 Comparison plants a seed even if not intentional because kids are impressionable.

 You could have two toddlers of the same age.
 One may be consistently in the 75th percentile and the other consistently in the 30th percentile.

 Here’s a newsflash….wait for it… bigger does not equal better!

 Total shocker, I know.
 Both babies are completely healthy and right where they need to be.

 You could have a kid that skips the first grade and you could have a kid that needs more time before moving on to the second grade.
 Who cares?!